Van Wagner & Wood Home Page

 PROBATION AT COURT DISCRETION

-A court can order a person to serve a term on probation for up to many years on any felony conviction.
-A court can also order an entire list of “conditions” or rules that the convicted person must abide while on probation.
+A court can order a person to serve a term of probation for many years on any felony conviction.
+A court can also order an entire list of conditions or rules that the convicted person must abide while on probation.
 Probation should not be taken lightly by anyone.
-As Chris Van Wagner has often said, "Being on probation is like being married to someone you did not pick, you do not like, and yet you cannot divorce."
+As Christopher Van Wagner has often said, "Being on probation is like being married to someone you did not pick, you do not like, and yet you cannot divorce."

 Felony - Civil Effects Beyond Criminal effects